 The problem is that MONDians can at most charge dark matter with transient unfalsifiability.
 Neither of their two arguments laid out in Section 5.1 can support a claim of absolute unfalsifiability.
 There are specific hypotheses on dark matter candidates that could be ruled out by specifiable future empirical testing.
 There is, at this point, just no sufficient empirical or conceptual basis for declaring any of those hypotheses essential to the dark matter hypothesis.
-Further data collection and an improved understanding of the phenomenological implications of specific models may change this situation in the future.
+Further data collection and an improved understanding of the phenomenolog-ical implications of specific models may change this situation in the future.
 The discovery of a dark matter candidate in collider experiments, or other kinds of precision experiments, might provide the basis for a more specific understanding that allows for further empirically testable predictions and therefore amounts to a perfectly falsifiable theory.
-Similarly, the complex set of variables to be set in simulations of large scale structure formation adds substantially to difficulties of understanding of the empirical implications of specific Λ CDM models.
-But achieving such an understanding no doubt is a long term goal of Λ CDM research.
+Similarly, the complex set of variables to be set in simulations of large scale structure formation adds substantially to difficulties of understanding of the empirical implications of specific $\Lambda$ CDM models.
+But achieving such an understanding no doubt is a long term goal of $\Lambda$ CDM research.
 There is a clear commitment in ongoing research to derive predictions for (sub-)galactic scales.
-MONDians may be more pessimistic about achieving that goal in the foreseeable future than the typical exponent of Λ CDM.
-But, as we have pointed out in Section 5.1, MONDians do not deny that specifications of Λ CDM can in principle become falsifiability.
+MONDians may be more pessimistic about achieving that goal in the foreseeable future than the typical exponent of $\Lambda$ CDM.
+But, as we have pointed out in Section 5.1, MONDians do not deny that specifications of $\Lambda$ CDM can in principle become falsifiable.
+This means that their unfalsifiability claims fall into the category of transient unfalsifiability.